Home β€Ί Forums β€Ί ARTICLES AND STORIESβ€ΊDietβ€Ί Is Fruit Sugar Just as Bad as Added Sugar?

 Reply

-Coltan β€’ 2 weeks ago
+Coltan β€’ 2 months ago

 Overeating fruit could still affect weight or blood sugar, but the risk is far lower than from candies, cakes or soda